-The City owns and manages 28 community facilities, together with 13 leased clubroom facilities and 4 Leisure Centres.
+The City owns and manages 28-31 community facilities, halls and clubrooms together with 13 leased clubroom facilities and three four 4-Leisure Centres.
 In addition to sporting, recreational, leisure and community groups, these facilities are utilised by commercial organisations and private users for a wide variety of activities.
-For example, the City's community centres are currently used by seniors, community service groups, and religious organisations; the City's clubrooms are currently used by sporting clubs and community groups (such as playgroups and Scouts); and the City's halls are currently used by seniors, community service groups, and religious organisations.
+For example, the Cityos community centres facilities are currently used by seniors, youth groups, playgroups, service clubs, community service groups, sporting clubs and religious organisations; the Cityos clubrooms are currently used by sporting clubs and community groups (such as playgroups and Scouts); and the Cityos halls are currently used by seniors, community service groups, and religious organisations.

-In addition, local libraries are located in the Joondalup City Centre, Whitfords, Woodvale and Duncraig and other neighbourhood-based community services, such as child and community health centres, youth and aged care services, are located throughout the district.
+In addition, the City owns and manages four local ILibraries are located in the Joondalup City Centre, Whitfords, Woodvale and Duncraig. and oOther neighbourhood-based community services, such as child and community health centres, and youth and aged care services, are located throughout the district.